tvedtorama/restdbNative/README.md

 ### Building and Debugging

 Building is done by `gulp build` or `gulp watch`.
-This produces at javascript file hierarchy under /build, which is used runtime.
+This produces a javascript file hierarchy under `/build`, which is used runtime.
 When hot reloading is activated, the GUI updates after each build.
-(ATW, this causes the login screen to reappear - not very "hot" then.)
+(ATW, this appears to reset state and causes the login screen to reappear - not very "hot" then.)

-To debug, use "remote js debugging" in chrome, and connect the amazing [remote-redux-devtools](https://github.com/zalmoxisus/remote-redux-devtools).
+To debug, use "remote js debugging" to connect to Chrome.
+To inspect the Redux state, connect the amazing [remote-redux-devtools](https://github.com/zalmoxisus/remote-redux-devtools).
 This can be done by uncommenting `composeEnhancers(applyMiddleware(middleware)))` in *init.ts*.
 With the remote devtools active, head over to remotedev.io/local and see the state of the app unfolding.
 Magic!

 ### Making it you own